 8 Things Homeowners Should Know About HEPA Filters

-Understand what these air filtration products can do to improve the air quality in your home.
+Understand what these air filtration products can do to improve air quality, and how to choose the right one for your home.

 Few things are as important as the air we breathe.
 One of the most popular products available in the ongoing quest for cleaner air—especially for allergy sufferers—is the high-efficiency particulate air (HEPA) filter found in a number of air-cleaning products.
 If you’re considering buying an appliance with built-in HEPA filtration, keep reading to understand what these filters can (and can’t) do to help improve the air quality in your home as well as what you’ll want to look out for when buying a HEPA air purifier.

 1. Decades before they made their way into the home, HEPA filters first appeared in nuclear facilities and hospitals.